 One of the strongest points of the original Castlevania series wasn’t just what it was able to do with secondary and tertiary characters, taking them from footnotes to dynamic story drivers, but that it was able to do that with antagonists.
-While the heroes of the series were stellar, the writing team on the series stretched their narrative muscles by giving the audience villains adapted from bosses in the Castlevania franchise and making them more than one note.
+While the heroes of the series were stellar, the writing team stretched their narrative muscles by giving the audience villains adapted from bosses in the Castlevania franchise and making them more than one note.
 In fact, between Carmilla and Isaac, audiences got a masterclass in giving antagonists reasons without apologetics.
 Olrox is that character in Castlevania: Nocturne.

 As we dive into who Olrox is and why he carries so much power in the story, here is your obligatory spoiler warning for Castlevania: Nocturne Season 1.